 While we can see that this application's traffic time series follows a regular daily pattern, it's worth investigating whether or not there are other identifiable patterns in this application's traffic.
 By comparing this week's traffic with last week's traffic (see chart below) we can see that there are also weekly traffic patterns here to consider.

 Dynatrace anomaly detection within application traffic is based on the assumption that most businesses follow cyclical patterns that recur with daily and weekly frequency.
 Dynatrace therefore automatically learns all such application traffic patterns.
 After a week of learning an application's baseline traffic patterns, Dynatrace sends out alerts when anomalies are detected within these patterns.
 Following the initial learning phase, Dynatrace can also predict the following week's traffic.
 Actual application traffic measured the following week is then compared with the predicted traffic levels.
 If Dynatrace detects a statistically relevant deviation between actual and predicted traffic, it generates either an Unexpected low traffic or an Unexpected high traffic problem for tracking purposes and alerts you (see example below).
-Such anomalous traffic events are automatically correlated with other environment events to determine their root cause.
+The context of such anomalous traffic events is automatically detected along with details of other environment events that share the same root cause.